-The New Brighton Regeneration Project encompasses the delivery of the Christchurch Hot Pools, a new Beachside Playground, and the revitalisation of the commercial core.
+The New Brighton Regeneration Project encompasses the delivery of the Christchurch Hot Pools, the new Beachside Playground, and the revitalisation of the commercial core.

 DCL has partnered with Select Evolution NZ (the company who created the Christchurch Adventure Park), to design the new Beachside Playground.
-The playground will include a mixture of wet and dry areas and play equipment, and will feature warm water.
+The playground opened on 20 December 2017 and includes a mixture of wet and dry areas and play equipment, and features warm water.

 We understand that building private sector confidence in New Brighton is crucial going forward.
 We are also working on a strategy to undertake major works related to improving streetscapes and public spaces under the 2015 Master Plan.

 Alongside this work, DCL has been supporting community initiatives through its Creating Momentum grants fund.
 Imagination Station, The Good Shop, ARGO Co-Working scholarships, The Duke Festival of Surfing, the Canterbury Men’s Surfing Championship, the New Brighton Online website, and a project to revitalise Carnaby Lane have all been granted funding.